 While it’s true that most cases appear in older adults, the possibility of suffering could occur much earlier, especially if you have a family history of the disease or any injuries.

 3. It continues to confound the medical community

-This is because no one knows what the exact cause could be as there are many factors associated with joint wear and tear.
+This is because no one knows what the exact cause could be, as there are many symptoms of rheumatoid arthritis and factors associated with joint wear and tear.